Outdoor skills Division

 Overview

 This workshop examines whitetail deer from a biological and ecological perspective.
-Participants will learn how habitat structure, forage availability, seasonal nutrition, and carrying capacity influence deer movement and population health.
+Participants will explore how habitat structure, forage availability, seasonal nutrition, and carrying capacity influence deer movement, population dynamics, and overall herd health.

-The focus is on understanding the ecological drivers behind deer behavior rather than hunting strategy.
+The focus of this course is understanding the ecological drivers behind deer behavior and how habitat management decisions influence deer populations on the landscape.

 What Participants Will Be Doing